Have you heard of the Vanguard Wellington Fund? VWELX (investors shares) or VWENX (admiral shares) is my #1 fund for retirees.

 Quality stocks and bonds also have lower volatility, able to withstand crises and recessions and survive through.

-If you are a retiree or near retirement, or know a family or loved one who does, bring the Vanguard Wellington Fund to their attention.
+If you are a retiree or know a loved one who is, look into the Vanguard Wellington.
 It might just save their life.

 What’s Next?